 In 2003, women from Costa Rica, Nicaragua, and the US came together to focus on their shared interest: improve all aspects of the coffee industry by empowering and connecting women.
 With their vision, and the support of our founding partners, the idea for IWCA was born.

-Over time and with important partnerships within and across the industry, this idea grew to be an established organization that connects individuals, communities, and organizations; and in so doing empowers women to lead the way to sustainable livelihoods for themselves and their families; and through this empowerment, ultimately advance the global coffee industry.
+Over time and with important partnerships , this idea grew to be an established organization that connects individuals, communities, and partners; and in so doing empowers women to lead themselves, their familiy and communities, and the global industry, to sustainable livelihoods.